NFTs storming the Art Market | Collecting NFTs: Authenticity, Investment and Appreciation

 – Making It Up Podcast, Ep.
 156

 Some say NFTs are democratising art and that it is the future.
-But, an important element of democratising digital art is to open more digital art-focused institutions because this is where people will genuinely dive into the mindset of appreciating this art.
+However, an important element of democratising digital art is to open more digital art-focused institutions because this is where people will genuinely dive into the mindset of appreciating this art.

 So far, we have reflected on the conceptual implications of buying NFTs.
 But what does it mean practically to buy an NFT?
 What do you get?
 This is something we will explore in our next article - stay tuned.